 Cook at home

 Now that restaurants are operational as well as your favourite food delivery apps, MRD and UberEats, it’s tempting to order-in instead of cook.
-Food delivery apps notoriously charge up to 32% more for your meal, excluding the delivery charge, according to research conducted in an IOL article.
+Food delivery apps notoriously charge up to 32% more for your meal, excluding the delivery charge, according to research conducted.
 Cooking at home can save you a lot of money as opposed to using a food delivery app.